deltachat/securejoin/source/new.rst

   since we don't let keys expire.
   Probably we should just remove it.

-Alices device records the time a contact verification was initiated.
+Alice's device records the time a contact verification was initiated.
 It also verifies it has not expired and clears the data after completion.
 This prevents replay attacks.
-Replay attacks could be used to make Alices device switch back to an old compromised key of Bob.
+Replay attacks could be used to make Alice's device switch back to an old compromised key of Bob.

 Limiting an invite to a single use